 As part of our ongoing effort to share more information about the requests we have received from governments around the world, Facebook regularly produces a Government Requests Report.
 We’re publishing this information about requests related to our various products and services (including Facebook, Messenger, WhatsApp, and Instagram) because we want people to understand the nature and extent of these requests and the strict policies and processes we have in place to handle them.

-For government requests for account data, this report lists the countries that made the request; the number of requests received from each of those countries; the number of accounts specified in those requests; and the percentage of requests in which we were required by law to disclose at least some data.
+For government requests for account data, this report lists the countries that made the request; the number of requests received from each of those countries; the number of accounts specified in those requests; and the percentage of requests in which we disclosed at least some data.

 For government requests to restrict access to content, this report provides the number of pieces of content restricted due to violations of local law in countries where we provide service.

 The report will be updated on a regular basis.

-Government officials sometimes make requests for data about people who use Facebook as part of official investigations.
+As part of official investigations, government officials sometimes request data about people who use Facebook.
 The vast majority of these requests relate to criminal cases, such as robberies or kidnappings.
-In many of these cases, these government requests seek basic subscriber information, such as name and length of service.
-Other requests have asked for IP address logs or actual account content.
+In many of these cases, the government is requesting basic subscriber information, such as name and length of service.
+Requests may also ask for IP address logs or account content.

 We have strict processes in place to handle these government requests.
-Each and every request we receive is checked for legal sufficiency.
+Every request we receive is checked for legal sufficiency.
 We require officials to provide a detailed description of the legal and factual basis for their request, and we push back when we find legal deficiencies or overly broad or vague demands for information.
-Even where we determine that local law would compel disclosure, we frequently share only basic subscriber information.
+We frequently share only basic subscriber information.

-You can read more about our approach to responding to government requests here.
+You may read more about our approach to responding to government requests here here.